Planning for adaptation now will help us respond to the impacts of climate change.

 You can read the first national climate change risk assessment on the Ministry for the Environment website.

 Monitoring progress of the National Adaptation Plan

 The Government will deliver its first National Adaptation Plan in 2022.
-It will set out how the Government will respond to climate risks identified in the first National Climate Change Risk Assessment, and overall objectives for climate adaptation in Aotearoa.
+It will set out how the Government will respond to climate risks identified in the first National Climate Change Risk Assessment, and overall objectives for climate adaptation in Aotearoa New Zealand.